KINGSMAN: THE SECRET

 books, but from what I got out of this movie, it certainly made me want to read

 them.
-A similar response I made when Kick-Ass
+A similar response I had when I saw Kick-Ass

-If you’re a fan of spy films like James Bond, Bourne, or ev en the spy spoo f comedy, Get Smart, you’ll probably find something to enjoy in Kingsman: The Secret Service.
+If you’re a fan of spy films like James Bond, Bourne, and especially over-the-top action films with a sense of humor, you’ll have a blast with Kingsman: The Secret Service.
 It’s a

-stylized, humorous, and entirely fun spy adventure with strong characters,
+stylized, funny, and entirely fun spy adventure with charming characters,

 No comments: